Statistical Inference in Large Antenna Arrays under Unknown Noise Pattern: Assumptions and known results

 \item For any interval $[x_1, x_2] \subset (0,a) \cup (b,\infty)$,

 \item The function $\underline m_T(x) = N^{-1} \sum_{n=1}^N (\lambda_{n,T} - x)^{-1}$ converges w.p.
 1 to $\bm(x)$, and uniformly so on the compact subsets of $(b,\infty)$.

-\end{enumerate} \end{theorem} A procedure for determining the interval $[a,b]$ from the knowledge of $\bc$ and $\nu$ is provided in \cite{SilvCho'95}.
-We are interested here in the determination of the upper bound $b$, to which $\lambda_{1,T}$ converges.
+\end{enumerate} \end{theorem} A procedure for determining the interval $[a,b]$ from the knowledge of $\bc$ and $\bnu$ is provided in \cite{SilvCho'95}. \revju{In order to quantify the position of the rightmost eigenvalues of $V_TV_T^\herm$ (\emph{i.e.} noise only hypothesis),} we are interested here in the determination of the upper bound $b$, to which $\lambda_{1,T}$ converges.
 This can be done with the help of the following proposition.
-Observe that $\bm(z)$ can be extended to $\C - (\{0\} \cup [a,b])$ and that $\bm(x) = \int (t-x)^{-1} \mu(dt)$, its restriction to $\R$, is negative and increases to zero on $(b, \infty)$.
-Recall that $\support(\nu) = [a_\nu, b_\nu] \subset \R_+$. \begin{proposition}[see \cite{SilvCho'95}] The point $b$ defined in Theorem~\ref{th:lsm}-\ref{form-mu}) coincides with the infimum of the function
+Observe that $\bm(z)$ can be extended to $\C - (\{0\} \cup [a,b])$ and that $\bm(x) = \int (t-x)^{-1} \bmu(dt)$, its restriction to $\R$, is negative and increases to zero on $(b, \infty)$.
+Recall that $\support(\bnu) = [a_\bnu, b_\bnu] \subset \R_+$. \begin{proposition}[see \cite{SilvCho'95}] The point $b$ defined in Theorem~\ref{th:lsm}-\ref{form-mu}) coincides with the infimum of the function